Beth (song): Composition and recording

 Ezrin made several arrangements of the song's melody and wrote part of the lyrics.
 Gene Simmons suggested changing the name to "Beth" because it would be easier to sing and to avoid confusion with Jeff Beck.
 However, Lydia Criss later claimed credit for proposing the change for the same reason, and because the original Becky had a twin sister named Beth.
 Guitarist Ace Frehley attributed the modification to Ezrin, allegedly to make the name less androgynous.

+As explained by Criss: "I wrote the melody and creating the phrasing for the song that's on the original demo "Beck" with Stan Penridge.
+Out of Stan's little black book what remained on the reworked version of "Beth" is Stan's original verse and chorus, and my core melody remains on the reworked composition.
+The core melody was expanded with Bob's orchestration symphony and musical genius.
+Bob and I sat at the piano at the Record Plant studio working out the song.
+Bob Ezrin changed the tempo and made it slower, and I worked on changing some of the second verse and the phrasing with the slower tempo".

 In his autobiography, Simmons recounted that "I have never seen [Criss] compose a single song.
 Peter might have contributed a line or two of the lyrics, but after listening to Penridge's original demo, it's clear who made the original song".
 In a 2014 interview for Rolling Stone, Paul Stanley agreed with Simmons's assessment that Penridge was the main writer, and he commented that Criss had nothing to do with the composition of "Beth", adding that "if you write one hit, you should be able to write two".
 Criss, in his defense, asserted that Stanley was jealous because "he is the main vocalist of a group in which he did not write the greatest success.
 That's his problem.
 They hate the fact that I was the songwriter of a hit and won the People's Choice".